 The report noted that White House officials also see the accord as helpful in prohibiting China from making similar arrangements with Riyadh, as well as limiting the regional influence of the regime in Tehran.

-Sources cited by The Journal indicated that the partnership is expected to encounter considerable obstacles, necessitating a two-thirds majority vote of approval from the U.S. Senate, and the Saudi demands for the resolution of the conflict in Gaza and a commitment from Jerusalem to accept a Palestinian state.
+The Journal cited sources suggesting that the partnership is likely to face significant challenges, including the need for a two-thirds majority vote in the U.S. Senate and Saudi Arabia's conditions for resolving the Gaza conflict, as well as a commitment from Jerusalem to recognize a Palestinian state.

 In addition to the three governments needed to ratify the terms, requests by the Saudis to have the U.S. assist them in developing nuclear technology as part of the deal would likely face further opposition from American and Israeli lawmakers.